 You’ll find bears all over Alaska, but the ideal place for a bear-viewing trip is a coastal location where food is plentiful and the human presence is carefully managed.

 The plentiful food means bears tolerate each other—and us—much more easily, while managing the human presence means we become predictable to the bears, so they’re less likely to see us as a threat or anything interesting at all.
-That’s safer for both us and the bears, and also means we get to see them acting naturally.
+That’s safer for both us and the bears and it means we get to see them acting naturally.

 The most iconic destination for bear viewing is Katmai National Park and Preserve in Southwest Alaska.
-You’ll also find the famous McNeil River State Game Sanctuary and Lake Clark National Park here.
+You’ll also find the famous McNeil River State Game Sanctuary and Lake Clark National Park in this region.

 But these are far from the only places you can go to see brown bears playing, tending their young, and feeding on fish.
-A day van tour out of Kodiak (the city) gives you very good opportunities of seeing at least one or two bears, while a multiday trip to the remote Kodiak Brown Bear Center, on the other end of Kodiak (the island) lets you observe the largest brown bears in the world in a small-group setting.
+A van tour out of Kodiak (the city) gives you good opportunities of seeing at least one or two bears, while a multiday trip to the remote Kodiak Brown Bear Center and Lodge, on the other end of Kodiak (the island) lets you observe the largest brown bears in the world in a small-group setting.

 two brown bears by the river